nedpals/tree-sitter-v/README.md

 ## Limitations
 - Statements outside functions (aka `vsh`/`script` mode) are not yet supported.
-- It does not support deprecated/outdated syntax to avoid any ambiguities and enforce the one-way philosophy as much as possible.
+- It does not support all deprecated/outdated syntaxes to avoid any ambiguities and to enforce the one-way philosophy as much as possible.
-- Assembly/SQL code in ASM/SQL nodes will not be checked for now.
+- Assembly/SQL code in ASM/SQL block nodes are loosely checked and parsed immediately regardless of the content.
+- Syntaxes related to generics support (e.g template) are not yet implemented.

 ## Node Support (Checked means already been verified and tested)
 - [x] AliasTypeDecl (`type_declaration`)